Prepay Meters Worsen Energy Inequality In UK - UrduPoint

 Prepay Meters Worsen Energy Inequality In UK

-London, (UrduPoint / Pakistan Point News - 21st Dec, 2022 ) :A bitter cold descends on snow-topped terraced houses in the north London suburb of Arnos Grove, as Samantha Pierre-Joseph warms her living room with a small whirring fan heater.
+London, (UrduPoint / Pakistan Point News - 22nd Dec, 2022 ) :A bitter cold descends on snow-topped terraced houses in north London, as Samantha Pierre-Joseph warms her living room with a small whirring fan heater.

 The home, bedecked with snowflake decorations and a Christmas tree, has the central heating switched off to save cash as energy bills rocket but temperatures plunge.